Skip to Content

 • Drizzle the marinade over your chicken, and let time do the rest!

 • Make the skewers.
 Two hours later (or the next day), it’s time to skewer your chicken!
-You can use wooden or metal skewers–both work just fine!
+You can use wood, bamboo or metal skewers.
+One commenter skipped the skewers all together, and it worked out fine.

 • Grill!
-About two minutes on each side, depending on how hot your grill is.
+About two minutes on each side.

 This peanut sauce recipe has no dairy in it, yet is incredibly rich and creamy because it's made with coconut milk.
-It's also completely gluten free.
-Incredibly versatile, flavor packed, it has that perfect balance of just slightly spicy and savory.
-Make it, put it on everything, love it as much as we do.
-Here’s how to make our chicken satay sauce!
-In a small saucepan over medium heat, combine:
+It's also gluten free, and has that perfect balance of just slightly spicy and savory.

 • Salt & Sugar